Siphonophora/SqlDataCompare/docs/usage_guide.md

 ### Parameterized Queries

 If paramaterized queries share the same parameter names, you can paste the parameter declarations into the template after it is created.
 There is a section at the top of the template for this purpose.
-Which makes it easy to find and change the parameter as needed.
+This makes it easier to find and change the parameter as needed, than if you include it in the `Assert` or `Test` sql.

 ### Comparing Many Parameterized Query Results